Looking for women’s ministry icebreakers?

 They connect people on a human level.
 A common misnomer is icebreakers only work for strangers.
 No, you can use icebreakers in a variety of contexts!
 Not only will they introduce strangers to one another, but, they also provide a moment of “connection” for just about any group of folks.

-For example, you can use icebreakers with your kids, your husband on a date night, boyfriend (if you’re single – you don’t need one if you’re married!:), and even your family at a family gathering.
+For example, you can use icebreakers with your kids, your husband on a date night, your boyfriend (if you’re single – you don’t need one if you’re married!:), and even your family at a family gathering.

 Sure, you can use icebreakers with family and girlfriend events!